feichay10/Proyecto-Final-ADBD/README.md

 Course: Administración y Diseño de Bases de datos\
 E-mail: alu0101364544@ull.edu.es

-## 📝 License

-This project is under the Creative Commons Legal Code license, for more information consult the [LICENSE](./LICENSE) file.

 ## ⚡️ Script Executation

 To execute the database script, go to the psql interactive terminal and execute the following command: